 As a graduate you are prepared to provide comprehensive primary health care to children of all ages in a variety of settings ranging from private practice to community and school-based healthcare settings.
 Some of our graduates decide to work in pediatric specialty services.

-Program ranked #2 by U.S. News and World Report
+Program ranked #2 by U.S. News & World Report

 Flexible matriculation plans with part-time and full-time study options